natalieagus/natalieagus.github.io/50002/problem_set_1.md

-**(d).**  Finally, he found that the number he got in total from all 10 throws is 53.
-Express this number in 3-digit hex, formatted as 0xZZZ where Z is your answer.
+**(d).**  Finally, he found that the number he got in total from all 10 throws is 53. **Express this number in 3-digit hex**, formatted as 0xZZZ where Z is your answer.

 {::options parse_block_html="true" /}
 <details>